 PILGRIM - it is now possible to visit the outdoor element of this new sound installation made for the Beech Circle at Mottisfont Abbey (National Trust).
 The work opened at the end of January 2020, but access was suspended from the end of March to mid-July as a result of COVID-19 lockdown.
 To visit you will need to book in advance here [add link].

-THE VOYAGE OF THE ARGO (Part One) - the first performances of this new, hour-long dramatic oratorio have been postponed because of Coronavirus.
-The work, scored for 3 soloists, treble choir, men's voices and orchestra was commissioned by Tonbridge School.
+VOYAGE OF THE ARGO (Part One) - the first performances of this new, hour-long dramatic oratorio have been postponed because of Coronavirus.
+The work, scored for 3 soloists,massed men's voices (all the pupils in the school was commissioned by Tonbridge School.